Mount Rushmore: Hall of Records

-Borglum originally envisioned a grand Hall of Records where America's greatest historical documents and artifacts could be protected and shown to tourists.
-He managed to start the project, but cut only 70 feet (21 m) into the rock before work stopped in 1939 to focus on the faces.
-In 1998, a repository was constructed inside the mouth of the cave housing 16 enamel panels with biographical and historical information about Mount Rushmore as well as the texts of the documents Borglum wanted to preserve there.
-The repository consists of a teakwood box inside of a titanium vault placed in the ground with a granite capstone.
+In 1998, a stone time capsule was constructed inside the mouth of the cave housing 16 enamel panels with biographical and historical information about Mount Rushmore, as well as the texts of the documents Borglum wanted to preserve there.
+The repository consists of a teakwood box inside of a titanium vault placed in the ground with an engraved granite capstone.
+The capstone is typically covered by a wooden lid to further protect it from the elements.